Mortgage Rate Lock: How to Lock In Your Interest Rate

 - Make sure there are no changes to your credit

-When Can a Rate Lock be Voided?
+When Can You Void a Rate Lock?

 That’s why it’s important to control as many of these aspects as you can.
 Of course, you can’t control everything or prevent unforeseen circumstances, but having a thorough understanding of the mortgage process can help avoid some of these.
 Your loan officer can also offer their expertise and ensure you’ve got the information you need to make the best decision for your home financing.